 Early History of the Butram family

-Another 431 words (31 lines of text) covering the years 1168, 1296 and 1482 are included under the topic Early Butram History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Butram research.
+Another 216 words (15 lines of text) covering the years 1168, 1296 and 1482 are included under the topic Early Butram History in all our PDF Extended History products and printed products wherever possible.

 Butram Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Butram family name include Bertram, Bartram, Battram, Berttram, Beartram, Beertram, Bertrim, Bertrem, Berttrim, Berttrem, Barttrem, Bartrim, Bertrame, Bartramn, Bartramm, Bertramm, Bortram, Bortrem and many more.

 Early Notables of the Butram family (pre 1700)